GlobalScope-HUN/python-package-action/README.md

 # python-package-action

 Create Python distribution packages: source, wheel and Debian packages

 ## Usage

 ### Create Python library packages

+Will generate source and wheel packages.
+In addition, it will create a Debian package for the library using FPM: python3-<library-name>.deb Upon installing on a Debian system, it will install the library to the system's Python3 environment.

 ```yaml
 jobs: